Dirk-Arwood/No-Mans-Sky-Kitbasher/README.md

 Further analysis indicates that I could potentially kitbash together my own ships, but again, I am nowhere near caffeinated enough to work it out.

-I've had a *major* breakthrough regarding my categorising of these models, yes there are some discrepancies between the website I have found and the model names but its a start and I can do a process of elimination which works in my favour...
+I've had a *major* breakthrough regarding my categorising of these models, yes there are some discrepancies between the website I have found and the model names which is definitely weird, [On a sidenote, this name discrepancy doesn't really matter too much, but its something I can work with] but its a start and I can do a process of elimination which works in my favour...
 This is a ship customiser generation website that has every procedural combination for a ship, down to every part.

+The only question now that remains is how to categorise the parts, because even with this website, its still going to be a timeconsuming task to go through each and every part to run cross-referencing.